 - Tap the arrow or search icon in the top right corner

 - Enter your destination: home, work, the post office, or your kid’s school.
 That’s it!

 When Destination Mode is activated, you'll only receive requests from passengers that get you closer to your destination.
 You may not always be closer in terms of miles, but you will be closer to your destination in terms of travel time to your destination.
 If you don't receive a request within 30 minutes, you'll automatically go offline so you can continue navigating to your destination.

-Destination mode can be activated in all regions where Lyft is available and will pair you with passengers requesting original Lyft or Lyft Line.
-Ride requests look like the same: destination mode simply filters out Lyft requests that aren't going your way.
+Destination Mode can be activated in all regions where Lyft is available and will pair you with passengers requesting any ride type.
+Ride requests look the same: Destination Mode simply filters out Lyft requests that end up farther away from your destination.

-Time spent in destination mode doesn't count as time in driver mode.
-While in destination mode, time spent driving doesn't go toward Average Hourly Guarantees.
-However, rides given in destination mode do count toward Power Driver Bonus and Power Zones.
+Time spent in Destination Mode doesn't count as time online.
+However, rides given in Destination Mode do count toward Power Driver Bonus and Power Zones.

-Flexibility is key, so you can change your mind at any time.
-Tap the 'X' next to the destination address, and you'll be all set to receive regular ride requests.
+Tap the 'X' next to the destination address, and you'll go back to receiving regular ride requests.